shakao/skillmap-game-of-life/activity2.md

 ## Introduction 🧬

-We saw in the previous tutorial that three rules were needed to build a simulation of life which features self-replication, communication and motion, and chaotic unpredictable patterns.
+We saw in the previous tutorial that **three rules** were needed to build a simulation of (intelligent?) life which features self-replication, communication and motion, and chaotic, unpredictable patterns.

-These rules all basically require looking at each cell and counting how many live neighbors that cell has.
+These rules all basically require looking at each cell and counting the number of live neighbors of that cell.

-Let's begin by writing code which counts alive neighbors!
+Let's begin by writing code which counts live neighbors!

 ## Counting Neighbors

 There is a function in your workspace that takes the **column** and **row** of a cell.
 Write code to return the number of alive neighbors for this cell.
+Note that each cell has **8 neighboring cells** (corners count!).

 #### ~ tutorialhint